smspillaz/server-rendering-in-2018/README.md

 });
 ```

-#### Client Side: `preloadReady`
+#### Client Side `preloadReady`

-You'll also want to prevent the client side from doing any rendering until all the bundles are preloaded:
+Prevent client side from  any renderings until all bundles are pre-loaded:

 ```javascript
 Loadable.preloadReady().then(() => {